 Carbon monoxide (CO) is a deadly, invisible gas produced by fossil fuel- and wood-burning appliances.
 Learn how to protect your home from CO, about CO detectors and how to recognize the symptoms of CO poisoning.
 County law requires CO detectors in rental properties.

 Few victims of apartment fires have renter's insurance.
 If you rent, your belongings are not covered unless you are covered by a renter's insurance policy.
 The Maryland Insurance Administration and National Association of Insurance Commissioners provide valuable information on this topic.

 Hands Only CPR is a simple technique that anyone can perform in an emergency.
 It does not require mouth-to-mouth contact and keeps the victim's blood flowing until help arrives.
 The Fire Department offers training in Hands-Only CPR.

 View our archive of printable fire and life safety fact sheets and brochures and coloring sheets.

 Many households don't have the basic supplies that will help them through the first 72 hours after an emergency.
 Learn how you can prepare.

 Working With People With Disabilities

-Working With People With Disabilities – A Guide for Responders is a 26-minute training video, designed to help personnel from emergency medical services, fire, and police and other agencies and organizations work effectively and compassionately with persons with disabilities.
-Working With People With Disabilities was produced by the Baltimore County Fire Department in cooperation with the Baltimore County Commission on Disabilities.
+"Working With People With Disabilities: A Guide for Responders" is a 26-minute training video, designed to help personnel from emergency medical services, fire, and police and other agencies and organizations work effectively and compassionately with persons with disabilities.
+The video was produced by the Baltimore County Fire Department in cooperation with the Baltimore County Commission on Disabilities.